Seattle · Washington

 Composite Creation

-Below is also something more personal: a series of photographs of my grandson — the one who reminds me every day why any of this matters.
+Some photographs aren't about craft.
+They're about love.
+This is a series of photographs of my grandson — the one who reminds me every day why any of this matters.

 Things Pa Would Say